bhattanmol101/ImageBlender/README.md

-# ImageBlender
+# ImageBlender Backend
-This is an app for blending faces
+This has the backend logic for blending faces application